wp-plugins/onlywire-bookmark-share-button/readme.txt

 4. Under your WordPress settings bar, you will see OnlyWire Options which allows you to change the look and feel of your Button that appears under articles.

 == Changelog ==
+= 1.6.1 =
+* Fixed parse error: syntax error, unexpected T_OBJECT_OPERATOR in owbutton_wordpress.php on line 304
+* Chaged the submitted URL to use permalink

 = 1.6 =
 * Fixed issue with "Settings" link appearing under all plugins
 * Added new "Auto Post All Article Revisions" option (turned off by default -- OnlyWire does not recommend enabling this option)